Last Updated on September 6, 2023 by Tim Wells

 Like NVIDIA GeForce Now, it streams directly to your device from their cloud servers.

-By far the best way to access all those games is through their 2nd generation Fire TV Cube.
+By far the best way to access all those games is through their latest Fire TV Cube.

 Like most of the other Android boxes on this list, it runs a version of the Amlogic S922 CPU.
 However, it only comes with 2GB of RAM and 16 GB of storage.
 That’s less RAM than I’d like, so it has the potential to lag a bit in more intense games.